A guide to pheasant hunting ammo and chokes, for a wide spread of situations

 Changing through the season

 Early season can be boom or bust.
 Many crops are still standing and it’s common to see large numbers of pheasants holding in standing corn.
-This makes them nearly impossible to get to at times, especially in the modern day-and-age of cornstalks standing 8-9 feet tall.
+This makes them nearly impossible to get to at times, especially in the modern day-and-age of cornstalks standing 8 to 9 feet tall.
 However, if you can catch the birds in roosting or resting areas like CRP, shelterbelts, small waterway edges, or fencerows, you can have some very close shooting on birds that will hold very tight.
 An improved cylinder is ideal with a smaller shot size.
-Six to 7.5 shot is great early in the season.
-If you’re in an area that doesn’t allow lead shot, 6 shot works great.
+No. 6 to 7 1/2 shot is great early in the season.
+If you’re in an area that doesn’t allow lead shot, No. 6 works great.

 As the crops come out, and the birds become a little more educated, some of the smarter birds will flush wild and early, making your shots much longer.
 30-40 yard shots are pretty common and you’re going to need a little more punch.
 An improved cylinder will still work, but a modified choke will give you an advantage when it comes to the longer flushes.
 No. 5 or 6 shot shines mid-season.
 In steel, No. 4 shot gets my vote.